BattMoTeam/BattMo/_sources/publishedExamples/runProtonicMembrane.rst.txt

 Model setup
 ===========
-We instantiate the model for the protonic membrane cell
+We instantiate the model for the proton membrane cell

 .. code-block:: matlab